altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- Query selector view (Mono)
-   - grayed out, unselectable months?
-- Show date when opening piv
+- Properly show/hide top three tags
+- Name months properly in top header
 - Time header (both LocalView & UploadedView)
-   - Change year as you scroll
-   - On scroll, change active month (Mono)
+   - On scroll, change selected months in header (Mono)
    - When clicking on month, jump to relevant scroll position (Mono)
 ----------
+- Dynamize you're looking at
+- Fix local & uploaded grid so that you can see the top of the top piv without the top bars getting in the way
 - Signup
    - Tighten up client-side validations for inputs (Mono)
    - Handle errors with snackbar (Tom)